San Jose Brick Company

 company name in raised letters.
 Donated by James Salata.

-View of the face of the San Jose pale red brick showing the company
+View of the face of the San Jose orange red brick showing the company

 initials (SJBCo barely visible) in raised letters.
 Donated by Stuart Guedon.

-View of the face of the San Jose red brick showing the company
+View of the marked face of the San Jose red brick showing the company

 initials (SJBCo barely visible) in raised letters.